 It’s important to remember that different dairy products will have different effects on your babies digestions system.
 For example, normal yogurt is the most commonly recommended dairy product to start your baby on at 6 months old because it’s particularly good for their digestion.
 This is opposed to other dairy products, which you should wait a bit longer before introducing your baby to.

 If you’re asking yourself things like “when can babies have frozen yogurt?”, then a good answer to this is a few months after you’ve introduced them to ‘softer’ dairy products like regular yogurt.
-For cheese, you should also probably wait between 8-10 months before giving this product to your baby, and with ice cream I still stand by my recommendation of waiting at least a year.
+For cheese, you should also probably wait between 8-10 months before giving this product to your baby even if the cheese is grated properly, and with ice cream I still stand by my recommendation of waiting at least a year.

 Another thing that you should always remember is to give your baby these foods in small quantities!
 You don’t need to give your baby massive amounts of dairy, so starting them off with a small spoonful is a great way to go.